-Western Civilization: Ancient and Medieval Europe HST 102
+Western Civilization: Ancient and Medieval Europe - HST 102

-This first year online history course will take you on a fascinating journey of the history of Europe from ancient times through 1500 AD.
-You will learn about a number of cultures and periods, including:
+This first-year online history course will take you on a fascinating journey of the history of Europe from ancient

 - Greek

 - Roman

 - Byzantine

 - Celtic

 - Frankish

 You will also learn:

 - How to critically analyze the development and growth of people economically, socially, and politically. - The evolving social role that religion plays in European culture. - The changing political systems in Europe and how they impact Western society. - The evolving relations between Ancient Europe, Medieval Europe, and beyond.